-On January 5, 2018, BVF, Fund II, and David Komet filed a motion to transfer venue of this Bankruptcy Case to Texas.
+On January 5, 2018, the Komet Parties filed a motion to transfer venue of this Bankruptcy Case to Texas.
 That motion was withdrawn without prejudice, via stipulation on March 8, 2018.

-On January 17, 2018, Debtor filed a motion to hold BVF, Fund II, and Mr. Komet in civil contempt for violation of the automatic stay of bankruptcy.
+On January 17, 2018, Debtor filed a motion to hold the Komet Parties in civil contempt for violation of the automatic stay of bankruptcy.
 That motion was withdrawn, with prejudice, via stipulation on March 8, 2018.